Annual Security Report

 If an evacuation is necessary, instructors will go door to door and make sure that everyone is evacuated from the building within 20 minutes.

 Due to the absence of campus police, all crimes will be reported to the Knox City Police Department.
 Students may confidentially report a crime to the main instructor if so desired, who will then notify the City Police.
-The main instructor for days is Toni Palm and the main instructor for evening is Loretta Rowe.
-In the absence of either main instructor, please report to the instructor in charge at the time of the crime.
+The instructors are Melanie Taylor, Sydney Taylor, Tiffany Friedlund and Toni Palm.
+Melanie Taylor is the Director and head of the vocational program and Toni Palm is the financial aid officer.
+Sydney Taylor is the Title IX Coordinator.
+In the absence of either Melanie or Sydney please report to the instructor in charge at the time of the crime.
 Necessary warning reports will be posted within 24 hours in the breakroom.

 During orientation a discussion is held to promote the security of personal belongings to help prevent crimes.